 Autism Spectrum Disorder

-Children with autism spectrum disorder (ASD) can have a wide range of symptoms, ranging from mild to severe.
-Although there is no medical test for autism, it can be diagnosed through professional evaluation and comparisons.
+Autism is considered a spectrum disorder because its effects on each person can vary so widely.
+Although there is no medical test (ie. a blood test) for autism, it can be diagnosed by specially trained physicians and psychologists who administer autism specific evaluations.
 Being diagnosed with autism does not mean you cannot go on to live a full, productive, and meaningful life.
 With the help of early detection and intervention, the lives of people with autism and their families can be greatly improved.

 What Is Autism Spectrum Disorder?